-Your investment in the fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency, entity or person.
+Your investment in the fund is not a bank deposit and is not insured or quaranteed by the Federal Deposit Insurance Corporation or any other governmental agency, entity or person.
 You should consider how this fund fits into your overall investment program.

-Investment results The following bar chart shows how the investment results of the Class 4 shares of the fund have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results.
+Investment results The following bar chart shows how the investment results of the Class 4 shares of the fund have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and other applicable measures of market results.
 This information provides some indication of the risks of investing in the fund.
+The fund has selected the 60%/40% S&P 500 Index/Bloomberg Barclays Index to replace the S&P 500 Index as its broad-based securities market index.
+The fund's investment adviser believes that the 60%/40% S&P 500 Index/Bloomberg Barclays Index better reflects the market sectors and securities in which the fund primarily invests and the investment strategies employed by the adviser in seeking to achieve the fund's investment objective.
+The S&P 500 Index reflects the equity market sectors in which the fund invests.
+The Bloomberg Barclays U.S. Aggregate Index represents the U.S. investment-grade fixed-rate bond market.
 Past investment results (before and after taxes) are not predictive of future investment results.
 Figures shown reflect fees and expenses associated with an investment in the fund, but do not reflect insurance contract fees and expenses.
 If insurance contract fees and expenses were included, results would have been lower.
 Updated information on the fund's investment results can be obtained by visiting capitalgroup.com/afis.

-Average annual total returns For the periods ended December 31, 2020: 1 year 5 years 10 years Lifetime Fund 51.71% 22.44% 16.57% 13.28% S&P 500 Index (reflects no deduction for sales charges, account fees, expenses or U.S. federal income taxes) 18.40 15.22 13.88 11.63
+Average annual total returns For the periods ended December 31, 2020: 1 year 5 years 10 years Lifetime Fund 12.16% 10.31% 9.68% 8.23% 60%/40% S&P 500 Index/Bloomberg Barclays Index (reflects no deductions for sales charges, account fees, expenses or U.S. federal income taxes) 14.73 11.11 10.02 8.79 S&P 500 Index (reflects no deduction for sales charges, account fees, expenses or U.S. federal income taxes) 18.40 15.22 13.88 10.23 Bloomberg Barclays U.S. Aggregate Index (reflects no deduction for sales charges, account fees, expenses or U.S. federal income taxes) 7.51 4.44 3.84 5.96

-Lifetime returns are from February 8, 1984, the date the fund began investment operations.
+^{} Lifetime returns are from August 1, 1989, the date the fund began investment operations.
 Class 4 shares began investment operations on December 14, 2012; therefore, returns for the fund prior to that date assume a hypothetical investment in Class 1 shares, but reflect the .50% annual expense that applies to Class 4 shares, .25% of which is described in the "Plan of distribution" section of this prospectus and .25% of which is described in the "Fund expenses" section of this prospectus.
 Returns for Class 1 shares are comparable to those of Class 4 shares because both classes invest in the same portfolio of securities.